AARInnovations/mibew-sound-notification-plugin/README.md

-# Mibew Sound Notification plugin
+# Sound Notification plugin for Mibew Messendger

 Plugin plays sound when new visitor requests a chat.